fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/first_chart.md

  const exportConfig = new ExportConfig();
 ```

-Now that you imported FusionExport in your project, let's add a simple chart configuration for exporting.
+Now that you imported FusionExport to your project, let's add a simple chart configuration for exporting.
 By default, FusionExport accepts FusionCharts configurations to render charts (however, it supports almost all the third party JavaScript charting libraries as well).
 For this example we will export [a simple column chart](https://www.fusioncharts.com/dev/getting-started/plain-javascript/your-first-chart-using-plain-javascript):

 ```JavaScript
 // Import FusionExport